62726164/bp/readme.md

 ## Why a Bloom Filter?

-It's the simplest, smallest and fastest way to accomplish this task.
+It's one of the simplest, smallest and fastest data structures for this task.
 Bloom filters have constant time performance (where K is the constant) for insertion and lookup.
 They can easily handle billions of banned password hashes with very modest resources.
 When a test for membership returns [404](https://www.bloomingpassword.fun/hashes/sha1/0123456789ABCDEF) then it's safe to use that password.

 ## Partial SHA1 Hashes